duyzxje/WorkTime/README.md

     - `shiftType`: string ("morning", "noon", "afternoon", "evening", "off")
     - `weekStartDate`: string (YYYY-MM-DD)

+- `DELETE /api/shifts/own/:day` - Delete all shifts for the current user on a specific day
+  - Required params: `day` (1-7)
+  - Required query: `weekStartDate` (YYYY-MM-DD)
+  - Users can delete their own shift schedule for a specific day

 - `DELETE /api/shifts/user/:userId/day/:day` - Delete all shifts for a specific user on a specific day (admin only)
   - Required params: `userId` (ObjectId), `day` (1-7)
   - Required query: `weekStartDate` (YYYY-MM-DD)
-  - Deletes entire shift schedule for the specified user and day
+  - Admin can delete entire shift schedule for any specified user and day

 ### Live Events